 By the 1970s, Arneson’s subject matter shifted and he became heavily devoted to the self-portraits for which he is most famous today.
 These self-referential sculptures and paintings were often humorous, irreverent, and even vulgar on the surface, but, above all, they express Arneson’s interest in the alternately poignant and absurd human condition.
 Along with such California artists as Ken Price, William T. Wiley, and Roy de Forest, Arneson is considered one of the progenitors of the Funk Art Movement in the 1960s and 1970s.
 Throughout the 1980s, Arneson shifted his artistic focus in a more politically satirical direction.

-Arneson died on November 2, 1992 in Benicia after a long battle with cancer.
-Along with fellow California artists Ken Price, William T. Wiley, and Roy de Forest, Arneson is considered one of the progenitors of the Funk Art Movement.
-His ceramic sculptures can be found today in museums and private collections all over the country, including the San Francisco Museum of Modern Art, the Los Angeles County Museum of Art, the Museum of Modern Art (New York), the Museum of Arts and Design (New York), the Hirshhorn Museum and Sculpture Garden (Washington DC), and the Yale University Art Gallery.Contact a Specialist View all Artists/Makers
+After a long battle with cancer, Arneson died in 1992 at home in Benicia.
+Arneson’s ceramic sculptures and other artwork regularly achieve high prices at auction and can be found in museums and private collections all over the country, including the San Francisco Museum of Modern Art, the Los Angeles County Museum of Art, the Museum of Modern Art in New York City, the Hirshhorn Museum and Sculpture Garden in Washington DC, and the Yale University Art Gallery in New Haven, Connecticut.Contact a Specialist View all Artists/Makers